MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

 ## Clone current record

 Clones an existing record that's open in the current tab.
-The action only copies the fields and does not save the record.
+The action only copies the fields and doesn't save the record.
 The action contains the following field.

    | Field | Description |
    |-----------------|-----------------------------|